Why New Construction Is Different

 Understanding the Builder's Contract

 The builder's purchase agreement is usually 20–40 pages of dense language.
-You'll sign it on the same day you put your deposit down, often at a folding table inside a model home.
+You'll often sign it the same day you put your deposit down, sometimes across the builder's desk before construction has even started.
 That's not the time to read it for the first time — that's the time you should already understand it.

 Common provisions worth scrutinizing: